Academic Catalog

 PHYS 34000 Linking Science Learning to ScienceTeaching (LA)

 This course reviews the science education literature and discusses successful approaches to helping K12 and college students learn science.
 The course provides an opportunity for students thinking about careers in teaching science, or serving as a science teaching assistant in graduate school, to consider research-based best practices for helping students learn science.
 Prerequisite: QL designated course; Junior standing or above.
+1 credit.
 (F,Y)

 Attributes: NS